teebes/tango-core/tests/test_command_line.rst

-  shell     Runs a Python shell inside Tango application context. serve     Run a Tango site on the local machine, for development. version   Display this version of Tango.
+  shell     Runs a Python shell inside Tango application context. serve     Run a Tango site on the local machine, for development. version   Display this version of Tango. shelve    Shelve an application's stash, as a worker process.
 >>>